Auburn vs. UMass: Odds, spread, over/under - September 2

 Auburn vs. UMass: Odds, spread, over/under and other Vegas lines - September 2

-The UMass Minutemen (1-0) will look to upset the Auburn Tigers (0-0) on Saturday, September 2, 2023 at Jordan-Hare Stadium.
-The Tigers are heavy favorites in this one, with the line sitting at 35.5 points.
-The over/under is 52.5 in the contest.
+The Auburn Tigers (0-0) play the UMass Minutemen (1-0) on Saturday, September 2, 2023 at Jordan-Hare Stadium.
+The Tigers are heavy favorites in this one, with the line posted at 35.5 points.
+The over/under for the outing is 51.5 points.

 Auburn vs. UMass Game Info